waldheinz/fat32-lib/README.md

 This library was originally based on the FAT file system driver included in the JNode operating system.
-Since then, many bugs were fixed, the code was re-factored several times, and now I think it is fair to call the fat32-lib a unique implementation of the FAT file system family.
+Since then, many bugs were fixed, the code was re-factored several times, and now I think it is fair to call the fat32-lib an original implementation of the FAT file system family.